-The condition \eqref{eq:SuperGoodLinearCodes2} is a very strong condition, which in fact reflects the property of the alphabet.
-Therefore, combined with the injective property of mappings, we say that an alphabet (an abelian group) $\mathcal{X}$ is \emph{super good} if there exists a sequence $\{F_n\}_{n=1}^\infty$ of independent SCC-good random linear codes $F_n: \mathcal{X}^n \to \mathcal{X}^n$ such that
+Condition \eqref{eq:SuperGoodLinearCodes2} is a very strong condition, which in fact reflects the property of the alphabet.
+Combining this with the injectivity property of mappings, we say that an abelian group $\mathcal{X}$ is \emph{super good} if there exists a sequence $\{F_n\}_{n=1}^\infty$ of SCC-good random linear encoders $F_n: \mathcal{X}^n \to \mathcal{X}^n$ such that

-We denote by $\{\sgcode{\mathcal{X},n}\}_{n=1}^\infty$ the sequence of such SCC-good random linear codes.
-Then, a natural question is what abelian groups are super good.